laberning/openrowingmonitor/docs/installation.md

 ## Requirements

-* A Raspberry Pi that supports Bluetooth Low Energy (Pi 3 or Pi 4).
+* A Raspberry Pi that supports Bluetooth Low Energy.
 Probably this also runs on other devices.
+  * Raspberry Pi Zero W or WH
+  * Raspberry Pi 3 Model A+, B or B+
+  * Raspberry Pi 4 Model B
 * An SD Card, any size above 4GB should be fine
 * A rowing machine (obviously) with some way to measure the rotation of the flywheel
   * the WRX700 has a build in reed sensor that I can directly connect to the GPIO pins of the Raspberry Pi